vensah-dev/vensah-dev/README.md

 ### Currently:
-- Working on my portfolio website and a game
+- Working on my [SSC 2025](https://developer.apple.com/swift-student-challenge/) website and a game
-- Learning GDScript and how to balance life
+- Learning JavaScriptCore for Swift
 - Studying in Secondary 4

 Fun fact: I'm most fluent with Swift